Saturdays, 9pm - 11pm

 Jazz artists have been motivated by concerns outside of the mainstream for decades.
 Innovative musicians such as Sun Ra & his Arkestra made some of the first truly "out there" recordings in the 1950s.
 The following decade saw the emergence of Ornette Coleman & Free Jazz.
 John Coltrane's flight into the avant-garde was also a defining moment, equalled only by fellow saxophoniststs Pharaoh Sanders and Albert Ayler.
 Ayler's "ectastic" period in 1965-1966 is arguably the most bold demonstration of inspired, sacred jazz ever on record.
 The 1960s also saw the formation of Chicago's Association for the Advancement of Creative Musicians (AACM).
 The Art Ensemble of Chicago also formed in the 1960s, to be followed by the World Saxophone Quartet.

 Inspired by the revolutionary guitar work of Jimi Hendrix, the grooves of James Brown and Sly & The Family Stone, a wave of innovative jazz musicians fused jazz & rock in the late 1960s.
 Miles Davis & his in studio ensembles were among the first to record electric jazz, other artists such Eddie Harris, Charles Lloyd, Herbie Mann & Larry Coryell also pioneered some of the earliest jazz rock in the late 1960s.
 An explosion of progressive jazz groups followed in the 1970s.
 Bands such as Herbie Hancock's Headhunters (and earlier, Mwandishi sextet), Return to Forever, Weather Report, and John McLaughlin's Mahavishu Orchestra made immensely creative music and won audiences worldwide.
 Since then a galaxy of jazz talent has continued exploring the possibilities of jazz music.
-Artists such as Rez Abbasi, Vijay Iyer & Oscar Utterstrom & others featured regularly on the Last Call are an assurance that the future of forward-looking jazz music is bright indeed.
+Artists such as Rez Abbasi, Vijay Iyer, Donny McCaslin & legends such as David Liebman, that are featured regularly on the Last Call, provide an assurance that the future of forward-looking jazz music is bright indeed.

 Thank you for listening!